Identity and contact details of controller

 Causeway Irish Housing Association is a controller of personal information for the purposes of the General Data Protection Regulation (GDPR).
 Our registration number is Z5325111.

-The Data Controller for Causeway is Joanne Murray.
+The Data Controller for Causeway is Maureen Hankins.
 The Data Protection Officer is Lisa Finnegan.
 Our contact details for data protection purposes are:

 Causeway Irish Housing Association